ebanx/woocommerce-gateway-ebanx/woocommerce-gateway-ebanx/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fix - Fixed API Lead URL to the correct URL, because it was causing a redirect without www

 = 1.4.0 =
 * Fix - Fixed max instalments limit according to acquirer in one-click payments [#334](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/334)
 * Analytics - It sends informations when the user actives the plugin [#332](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/332)